Faraday’s Laws of Electrolysis

-From above brief explanation it is clear that flow of current through the external battery circuit fully depends upon how many electrons transferred from negative electrode or cathode to positive metallic ion or cations.
-If the cations have valency of two like Cu++ then for every cation there would be two electrons transfer from cathode to cation.
-We know that every electron has negative electrical charge – 1.602 X 10-19 Coulombs and say it is – e.
-So for disposition of every Cu atom on the cathode there would be – 2.e charge transfers from cathode to cation.
+From the brief explanation above, it is clear that the flow of current through the external battery circuit fully depends upon how many electrons get transferred from negative electrode or cathode to positive metallic ion or cations.
+If the cations have valency of two like Cu++ then for every cation, there would be two electrons transferred from cathode to cation.
+We know that every electron has negative electrical charge – 1.602 × 10-19 Coulombs and say it is – e.
+So for disposition of every Cu atom on the cathode, there would be – 2.e charge transfers from cathode to cation.

-According to this law the chemical deposition due to flow of current through an electrolyte is directly proportional to the quantity of electricity (coulombs) passed through it.
+Faraday’s First Law of Electrolysis states that the chemical deposition due to the flow of current through an electrolyte is directly proportional to the quantity of electricity (coulombs) passed through it.

-Where Z is a constant of proportionality and is known as electrochemical equivalent of the substance.
+Where, Z is a constant of proportionality and is known as electro-chemical equivalent of the substance.

 Faraday’s Second Law of Electrolysis

-So far we have learned that mass of the chemical, deposited due to electrolysis is proportional to the quantity of electricity passes through the electrolyte.
-The mass of the chemical, deposited due to electrolysis is not only proportional to the quantity of electricity passes through the electrolyte but it also depends upon some other factor.
-Every substance will have its won atomic weight.
-So for same number of atoms different substances will have different masses.
+So far we have learned that the mass of the chemical, deposited due to electrolysis is proportional to the quantity of electricity that passes through the electrolyte.
+The mass of the chemical, deposited due to electrolysis is not only proportional to the quantity of electricity passes through the electrolyte, but it also depends upon some other factor.
+Every substance will have its own atomic weight.
+So for the same number of atoms, different substances will have different masses.

-Faraday’s Second Law of Electrolysis states that when the same quantity of electricity is passed through several electrolytes, the mass of the substances deposited are proportional to their respective chemical equivalent or equivalent weight.
+Faraday’s second law of electrolysis states that, when the same quantity of electricity is passed through several electrolytes, the mass of the substances deposited are proportional to their respective chemical equivalent or equivalent weight.

 Chemical Equivalent or Equivalent Weight

 The chemical equivalent of hydrogen is, thus, unity.
 Since valency of a substance is equal to the number of hydrogen atoms, which it can replace or with which it can combine, the chemical equivalent of a substance, therefore may be defined as the ratio of its atomic weight to its valency.